Aaroneld/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the "Document Object Model" it is an intemediary representation of the HTML and CSS on the webpage which allows a programmer to update and change elements of the website in real time, according to the certain specifications.

 2. What is an event?

+An event is a specific occurence which JavaScript can listen for and do things because of its occurence.
+For instance clicking something can be an event.

 3. What is an event listener?

+An event listener is a method in Javascript which constantly listens for the occurance of predefinied events on a webpage.

 4. Why would we convert a NodeList into an Array?

+In order to be able to use methods specific to the array object

 5. What is a component?

+A component is a reusable part of code which is a building block of a greater code structure

 ### Git Set up